-University of Sanctuary: Our commitment to supporting sanctuary seekers
+University of Sanctuary: Welcoming sanctuary seekers within and beyond campus

-The University has supported asylum seekers and forced migrants in accessing education since 2018, with more than 30 students able to find sanctuary at Leeds through our Sanctuary Scholarship.
+We have supported asylum seekers and forced migrants in accessing education since 2018, with more than 30 students able to find sanctuary at Leeds through our Sanctuary Scholarships.

 What is a University of Sanctuary?